JacobMcAuley/foundry-patrol/README.md

 ### It's a feature not a bug!

 1. Tokens moving through linear mode on a diagonal may take an unexpect route to reach the point.
 This is how the function currently works.
 Future updates will adjust this.
+2. Ungridded and hexagonal maps are prohibited from using linear(in between) node based pathing.
+Only square maps will allow for it.

 ### Features